jtwong1/math260/README.md

 ### Examples from week 4 and 5
 Location: 4\_classes/ and 5\_structures/

-Code from week 4 and: example classes from lecture (arrays, ...) and trees
+Code from week 4 and: example classes from lecture (arrays, ...), recursion and trees